lakshayuppal779/FaceSearch/README.md

-# FaceSearch App
+# Random Image generator App

 ## Overview

-The FaceSearch app is a Flutter-based mobile application designed to enhance user engagement by allowing them to upload images and dynamically view a sequence of images fetched from a backend service.
+This app is a Flutter-based mobile application designed to enhance user engagement by allowing them to upload images and dynamically view a sequence of images fetched from a backend service.
 This app showcases advanced functionalities such as image uploading, API integration, and timed image transitions.

 ## Key Functionalities